Starcounter/Docs/guides/network/handling-http-requests/README.md

 User can attach an arbitrary user object to `ResponseException` by either constructor or `UserObject` property.

-## Unregistering existing HTTP handlers
+## Unregistering HTTP Handlers

-After an HTTP handler is created - it can be unregistered.
-For this use `Handle.UnregisterHttpHandler` method.
+After an HTTP handler is created - it can be unregistered with the `Handle.UnregisterHttpHandler` method.